 The central hub for air travel is London with its 5 airports: Heathrow, Gatwick, Stanstead, Luton and City, but also Edinburgh, Glasgow and Belfast provide good connections to the US.
 The Eurostar connects England to the mainland by train: Direct trains are running on a regular basis between London St. Pancras and Paris or Brussels.

-Your passport must be valid for the duration of your stay in the United Kingdom (At least six months remaining validity is required for onward travel to many other countries)
+The travel documents must be valid until after the trip.
+(At least six months remaining validity is required for onward travel to many other countries)

 An international driving permit is not required if you have a driving license printed in English that has been valid for at least one year.